pdupub/pdu.pub/docs/en/WhitePaperV2.md

 ### Prerequisites

-For the information transmission system described later in this article, we need to point out two prerequisites:
+For the information dissemination system described later in this article, we need to point out two premises:

 1. All information in the system is public.
-We can simply understand that the transfer of confidential information is not the core problem that this system tries to solve, but can be solved based on this system.
+We can simply understand that the transmission of confidential information is not the core problem that this system tries to solve, but it can be solved based on this system.

-2. All participants in the system measure their interests solely by the degree of information transmission.
-The degree of transmission mentioned here includes both the time scale and the spatial scale, and users hope that the information can be obtained by more audiences in a shorter time.
+2. Participants in the system take the degree of information dissemination as their sole interest.
+The degree of dissemination mentioned here includes both time scale and spatial scale.
+Users hope that information can be obtained by more audiences in a shorter period of time.

-Further discussion on these two settings can be found in the documents listed in the appendix.
+Further discussion of these two premises can be found in the documents listed in the appendix.

 ## Message